The-Incipisphere/The-Incipisphere-Mod-Planning/Mods/The Medium Suite/The Medium Suite.md

-A group of mods for packdevs to make their lives easier.
+A group of mods for packdevs and moddevs to make their lives easier.
+Heavily inclined towards tech packs, but can be used for basically anything.

-Highly customisable.